Seahawks re-sign Geno Smith to fill out backup quarterback battle

 That gives Seattle three quarterbacks on its roster — Wilson, Smith and Anthony Gordon, who was signed last month as an undrafted rookie free agent.
 Gordon played at Washington State.

-Gordon and Smith will compete for the backup job, though new roster rules this year make it easier to keep all three around in some capacity, either on the 53-man roster or on the practice squad.
+Gordon and Smith will compete for the backup job, though new roster rules this year might make it easier to keep all three around in some capacity, either on the 53-man roster or on the practice squad.

 Seattle will have to waive a player off of its 90-man roster to make room for Smith and that move had not yet been announced on Thursday.

-Smith was on the roster for all of the 2019 season but did not take a snap as Wilson took ever every snap for the second straight season.
+Smith was on the roster for all of the 2019 season but did not play in a game as Wilson took ever every snap for the second straight season.

 Wilson, in fact, has not missed a play since a game at Arizona in 2017, a streak of 38 straight regular-season games taking every snap.